 Rather than posting individual documents to Virtual Campus, or emailing them to students, you are encouraged to use the Library's Course Reserve Service.
 If you need to share content from the Library's electronic collection, use links instead because:

 Linking to electronic books

 - Step 1: Access an electronic book in the Library Catalogue.

-- Step 2: Under the item’s "Details,” click on “Export” to locate the "Permalink" URL.
+- Step 2: Under "Send to," click on "Permalink" to locate the permalink URL.

 - Step 3: Copy the "Permalink" URL.
 This provides a permanent link to the record in the Library Catalogue, from which users may connect to the full-text e-book.

 Note: Due to licensing limitations, vendors may restrict the number of concurrent users of an e-book at a given time.
 If the number of concurrent users is limited, it will be indicated once connected to the e-book's platform.